Coronavirus: Updated 22.11.2020

 - We increased the focus on cleanliness of door handles and other contact points.

 - Extra-curricular activities did not be taking place after school in the lead up to closure.

 As a school we play a role not only in educating pupils but also in safeguarding.
 We want to make sure that our safeguarding responsibilities are maintained for all during the closure period.
 If you have any immediate safeguarding concerns about a child, where there is an immediate risk of harm, then you must contact Stockport Social Care on 0161 217 6028 or the Police.

-For any families currently working with our School Age + workers Jennie Lilley or Linda Delaney, our Place2Be counsellor Hira Sami or our pastoral team in Oasis, if you feel that you need additional support during the school closure then please contact Mrs Vallance, our SENDCO and mental health lead using her school email address email@example.com
+If any families feel that they need additional support then please contact Mrs Vallance, our SENDCO and mental health lead using firstname.lastname@example.org

 Supporting websites for general support and mental health